Award of Incomplete Grade

-"The grade of I is not to be awarded in place of a failing grade or when the student is expected to repeat the course; in such a case, a grade other than I must be assigned.
-Students should make arrangements with the instructor to receive an incomplete grade before the end of the term."
+The grade of I is not to be awarded in place of a failing grade or when the student is expected to repeat the course; in such a case, a grade other than I must be assigned.
+Students should make arrangements with the instructor to receive an incomplete grade before the end of the term.

-Instructors are encouraged to use the Report of Incomplete Grade form as a contract with the student as to what course work must be completed by the student for the I grade to be removed and replaced with a grade.
+Instructors must use the Report of Incomplete Grade form as a contract with the student as to what course work must be completed by the student for the I grade to be removed and replaced with a grade.
 On the form, the instructor states:

 After the course work is completed, the instructor should assign the appropriate grade on the UAccess grade roster.

-Effective Fall Semester 1977, if the incomplete grade is not removed by the instructor within one year the I grade will convert to a failing grade.
+Effective Fall Semester 1977, if the incomplete grade is not removed by the instructor within one year, the I grade will convert to a failing grade.

-- For undergraduate courses, the one-year limit may be extended for one additional year if approved by the instructor and student's college dean.
-See the Incomplete Grade policy in the General Catalog for complete details.
+For undergraduate courses, the one-year limit may be extended for one additional year if approved by the instructor and student's college dean.
+See the Incomplete Grade policy in the University Catalog for complete details.
 Please use the Petition for Extension of Coursework for an Incomplete Course form to request an extension of an incomplete grade.

-- For courses taken for graduate credit, such approval may be granted only by the Graduate College.
+For courses taken for graduate credit, such approval may be granted only by the Graduate College.